GitbookIO/nuts/docs/README.md

-# Nuts Documentation
+# Pecans Documentation

-Nuts is a simple (and smart) application to serve desktop-application releases.
+Pecans is a simple (and smart) application to serve desktop-application releases.

 It uses GitHub as a backend to store assets, and it can easily be deployed to Heroku as a stateless service.
 GitHub private repositories are supported (useful to store releases of a closed-source application available on GitHub).

 ![Schema](./schema.png)

-Please make sure that you use the documentation that match your Nuts version (Latest version is **{{ book.version }}**).
+Please make sure that you use the documentation that match your Pecans version (Latest version is **{{ book.version }}**).

 ### FAQ